python/mypy/mypyc/doc/performance_tips_and_tricks.rst

 First, if most time is spent in a few library features, you can perhaps easily reimplement them in type-annotated Python, or extract the relevant code and annotate it.
-Now it may be easy to compile the code for speedups.
+Now it may be easy to compile this code to speed it up.

 Second, you may be able to avoid the library altogether, or use an alternative, more efficient library to achieve the same purpose.